Zuhaib-dev/Friend-circle/README.md

 ### ⭐ Don’t just star this repo...
 Give your friends a hug today.
-Because **Friend Circle > Social Media** ❤️
+Because **Friend Circle > Social Media** ❤️ looking forward to add some more sections of Muslim related like a islamic calender